HaoGao/haogao.github.io/_pages/publications.md

 ### 2025

+1. Thekkethil, Namshad, Hao Gao, Nicholas A. Hill, and Xiaoyu Luo.
+"Multicompartment Darcy Flow Model With Patient‐Specific Parameterization: Effect of Heterogeneity and Anisotropy in Porous Parameters."
+International Journal for Numerical Methods in Biomedical Engineering 41, no. 9 (2025): e70091.

+2. Yang, Zhechao, Hao Gao, Godfrey L. Smith, and Radostin D. Simitev.
+"Dominant ionic currents in rabbit ventricular action potential dynamics."
+Plos one 20, no. 7 (2025): e0328261.

-1. D. Guan and H. Gao.
+3. D. Guan and H. Gao.
 A modelling study of right ventricular dynamics with valvular regurgitation.
    In FIMH 2025: 13th Functional Imaging and Modeling of the Heart International Conference.
 Springer, 2025

-3. S. Donaldson, H. Gao, N. Hill, and X. Luo.
+4. S. Donaldson, H. Gao, N. Hill, and X. Luo.
 A new active strain model for modelling left ventricular contraction.
 In FIMH 2025: 13th Functional Imaging and Modeling of the Heart International Conference.
 Springer, 2025

-4. P.-F. Villard, P. Hammer, M.-O. Berger, and H. Gao.
+5. P.-F. Villard, P. Hammer, M.-O. Berger, and H. Gao.
 Universal coordinates and parametrization methods for mitral valve dynamic simulations.
 In FIMH 2025: 13th Functional Imaging and Modeling of the Heart International Conference.
 Springer, 2025

-5. D. Guan, X. Luo, and H. Gao.
+6. D. Guan, X. Luo, and H. Gao.
 Constrained mixture models of growth and remodelling in an infarct left ventricle: a modelling study.
 Journal of the Mechanics and Physics of Solids, page 106121, 2025

-6. X. Wang, L. Cai, P. Ma, and H. Gao.
+7. X. Wang, L. Cai, P. Ma, and H. Gao.
 An efﬁcient staggered scheme for solving the porome- chanics problem of quasi-static cardiac perfusion.
 International Journal for Numerical Methods in Biomedical Engineering, 41(4):e70030, 2025

-7. H. Gao, D. Guan, and P.-F. Villard.
+8. H. Gao, D. Guan, and P.-F. Villard.
 Assessing left ventricular pump function using an immersed boundary method combined with ﬁnite elements.
 International Journal of Fluid Engineering, 2(2):024302, 02 2025

-8. J. Ju, Y. Cai, H. Gao, T. Yang, and S. Wang.
+9. J. Ju, Y. Cai, H. Gao, T. Yang, and S. Wang.
 Quantitative in silico analysis for patient-speciﬁc annuloplasty in bicuspid aortic valve regurgitation.
 Journal of the Mechanical Behavior of Biomedical Materials, 162:106829, 2025

-9. Y. Ge, D. Husmeier, A. Rabbani, and H. Gao.
+10. Y. Ge, D. Husmeier, A. Rabbani, and H. Gao.
 Advanced statistical inference of myocardial
 stiffness: A time series gaussian process approach of emulating cardiac mechanics for real- time clinical decision support.
 Computers in Biology and Medicine, 184:109381

-10. JH Lee, H Gao, M Döllinger.
+11. JH Lee, H Gao, M Döllinger.
 Integrating Machine Learning with Physics-based Modeling of Physiological Systems Frontiers in Physiology 16, 1562750

 ### 2024